th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/checklist.md

 ```

 # 3. Check snips
 When the training was successfull, you can try out an intent.
-Go on the rhasspy GUI and type this:
+Go on the Rhasspy GUI and type this:
 [![Rhasspy snips test](/assets/check_snips.png)](/assets/check_snips.png){:target="_blank"}
 You should see, that the Intent `GetTime` is triggered.
 If not, open the log for snips and look for errors: